Jack Easterby: Kansas City Chiefs (2011–2012)

 After leaving South Carolina, Easterby took up a role as chaplain for the Kansas City Chiefs in 2011.
 Placekicker Ryan Succop, who attended South Carolina when Easterby was there, recommended him to Scott Pioli for the position.
 He ministered to the team following the murder-suicide of Jovan Belcher.

 New England Patriots (2013–2018)

 Easterby was hired by the New England Patriots in 2013, in part to deal with the Aaron Hernandez crisis.
 Throughout his tenure he was praised by staff, and was the only person to hold the position of character coach in the NFL.
 He described his work as "to serve the players mentally, physically and help them as people”.
 He also helped the team with drills, draft evaluations, helped orient new players, and held Bible studies and religious services.
 He grew close to head coach Bill Belichick as well as the players and was a major part of their football operations staff.

 He was described as having a major role in the team's success by Patriots' players.
-The team went on to win several championships, including Super Bowl XLIX, which has been ranked as one of the greatest Super Bowl games in history, Super Bowl LI, and LIII.
+The team went on to win several championships, including Super Bowl XLIX, LI, and LIII.
 The Patriots won the AFC Championship in 2014, 2016, 2017 and 2018.